Jonkelly5764/230-lab-escape/README.md

 $ gdb -tui digits
 ```

+*GDB Hints*

+* Remember, if the `gdb` screen looks funny you should type `ctrl-l` (the control key and l (lowercase L) at the same time) to redraw the screen.
+This is a funny quirk with this debugger that you just need to deal with.
+This odd behavior seems to happen after I/O operations are performed (such as `printf`).

 1. You will be asked to submit a log of your GDB commands and output on Gradescope as part of this lab.
 Fortunately, `gdb` provides some commands that will automatically log your interactions with it to a file.
 Do the following to enable this:

    ```